mhebrard/wodnd2/docs/implementation_plan.md

 -   **Content**:
     -   **Hero**: Welcoming title and introduction.
     -   **Latest Updates**: Automatically displays the most recently released Scenario and Character.
+    -   **Style**: Text white by default, colored on hover.
+No action text underline.
 -   **Data Fetching**:
     -   Utilities to aggregate scenarios from all campaigns and identify the latest content based on date.